siondawson/Milestone-Project-1-Sion-Dawson/README.md

 ### Color Scheme

 Two colors where chosen after trialling many different shades.
 Research into different color schemes was a carried out on various websites incluing adobe color picker.
-The built in HEX color picker in gitpod was used finalise the shades of blue (#7698b3) and pink (#FEEAFA).
+The built in HEX color picker in gitpod was used finalise the background shades of blue (#7698b3) and green (#e0e4e1).

 ### Typography